ropensci/rix/README.md

 [![R-CMD-check](https://github.com/b-rodrigues/rix/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/b-rodrigues/rix/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-**WARNING: This package is in very early development.
-I’ve literally have only worked 4 hours on it.
-DO NOT USE IT\!**
+**WARNING: This package is in very early development\!**

-`{rix}` is an R package that provides helper functions to help you setup development environments that contain all the required packages that you need for your project.
+`{rix}` is an R package that provides functions to help you setup reproducible development environments that contain all the required packages that you need for your project.
 This is achieved by using the Nix package manager that you must install separately.
-The Nix package manager is extremely
-powerful: with it, it is possible to work on totally reproducible development environments, and even install old releases of R and R packages.
+The Nix package manager is extremely powerful: with it, it is possible to work on totally reproducible development environments, and even install old releases of R and R packages.
 With Nix, it is essentially possible to replace `{renv}` and Docker combined.
+If you need other tools or languages like Python or Julia, this can also be done easily.
 Nix is available for Linux, macOS and Windows.

 ## The Nix package manager